acastro2/blog/content/post/kafka-retries-go.md

     Application -->> DLQ Kafka Topic: Produce message
 {{</mermaid>}}

-And it works, it trully does, but it have some pretty significant downsides.

-Firstly, Kafka topics are not as trivial to setup as SQS, creating multiple Kafka topics can be somewhat cumbersome, and dealing with all these consumers and producers inside the code can get really messy.
+While this approach does work, it has some significant downsides.
+Firstly, setting up Kafka topics is not as straightforward as SQS, creating multiple topics can be somewhat cumbersome, and dealing with all the consumers and producers within the code can become quite messy.

-Moreover, and yet again, Kafka doesn't support retries built in, this is because the Kafka protocol is designed for high-throughput and low-latency data streaming, and retries add overhead and complexity to the system.
+Furthermore, Kafka doesn't support retries built-in.
+This is because the Kafka protocol is designed for high-throughput and low-latency data streaming, and retries add overhead and complexity to the system.

-#### Databases
+### Databases

-Desperate times, desperate measures, right?
+Desperate Times Call for Desperate Measures, right?

-Moderns SQL databases support LOCKING mechanism you can leverage that to use a table records as a queue.
+As a last resort, I turned to use databases for message retries.
+Modern SQL databases have LOCKING mechanisms that can be leveraged to use a table as a queue.

 {{<mermaid>}}
 sequenceDiagram